MichielStock/STMOZOO/README.md

 By saying 'experiment', this part of the zoo will explore:

-- Implementation of color transfer from the course, but with different images
+- Implementation of color transfer from the course, but with additional steps.
-- Observe the difference between different parameters of optimal transport algorithm
+- Observe the affectations of different parameters in every functions used throughout the color transefer.
-- Applications in the transfer of color schemes (between & within images)

-At the moment, all the necessary codes are in notebook/colortransfer.jl
+All the necessary codes are in notebook/colortransfer.jl

 [![Build Status](https://travis-ci.org/MichielStock/STMOZOO.svg?branch=master)](https://travis-ci.org/MichielStock/STMOZOO)[![Coverage Status](https://coveralls.io/repos/github/MichielStock/STMOZOO/badge.svg?branch=master)](https://coveralls.io/github/MichielStock/STMOZOO?branch=master)